courtcourtaney/voxEMG/README.md

 ## Projects Using the VoxEMG

-<p>If you have used the circuit or designs for your project, please let us know so we can add you here!</p>
+If you have used the circuit or designs for your project, please let us know so we can add you here!

 ### Vocal Performances & Collaborations
 <span style="font-size:2em;">

 [<em>To Fly Out in the Heat of Day</em>](https://loubarnell.co.uk/TO-FLY-OUT-IN-THE-HEAT-OF-DAY).
 Lou Barnell.
 2023-2024.
 Performed in the UK & EU ([Based in Sheffield](https://www.theatredeli.co.uk/Event/enddateto-fly-out-in-the-heat-of-the-day)).

 </span>